ra-marquez/ra-marquez.github.io/_pages/about.md

 ---
 Welcome!
 Raul here.
 I am a postdoctoral researcher at the McKetta Department of Chemical Engineering at the University of Texas at Austin.

-I earned my PhD in Chemistry from The University of Texas at Austin, and my BE in Chemical Engineering and MS in Chemistry, both Cum Laude, from Universidad Autonoma de Chihuahua, Mexico.
+I earned my PhD in Chemistry at The University of Texas at Austin, and my BE in Chemical Engineering and MS in Chemistry at Universidad Autonoma de Chihuahua, Mexico.
+I have 10+ years of experience in electrochemistry, analytical chemistry, materials science, and electrochemical engineering.

-With nine years of research in <strong>electrocatalysis</strong>, <strong>analytical chemistry</strong>, and <strong>electrochemical engineering</strong>, my experience spans <strong>device prototyping</strong>, <strong>characterization techniques</strong>, and <strong>electrochemistry</strong>.
-My academic journey is supported by a <strong>strong publication record</strong> and successful project <strong>leadership</strong>.
-Furthermore, I actively develop new <strong>science communication</strong> and <strong>education</strong> strategies.
-I aim to lead a research group dedicated to studying <strong>electrochemical interfaces</strong> to develop next-generation energy conversion technologies and electrochemical separations.
+My research focuses on studying <strong>electrochemical interfaces</strong> in <strong>catalysis</strong>, <strong>corrosion science</strong>, <strong>electrochemical energy conversion</strong>, and <strong>electrochemically-mediated separations</strong>.
+I leverage my background in analytical chemistry to develop advanced characterization techniques and maintain rigor in science.

-Please feel free to reach out.
-I'm always open to collaborations and eager to assist others!
+Feel free to reach out.
+I am always open to collaborations and eager to assist others!